-Reeva gets hired by a struggling pharmacy located amid three immigrant communities.
-To the west, the longstanding Portuguese community, who have been around for decades, are always in conflict with those of the Italian community in the north; and the east is now home to a vast Filipino community.
-There are only two overlapping areas that these groups share: the Catholic church and the pharmacy.
-Ken, the owner, has trouble communicating with his clients, and as a result is quite mean to them.
-A few years back, someone suggested that Ken is a drug pusher.
-Even though he continually tells his clientele, he is not a dealer; things have been going downhill for years.
-Ken needs someone who can navigate cultures and has the patience to help these communities in order to revitalize his pharmacy.
-Reeva seems to be the right – the only – candidate.
+Halima gets hired by a struggling pharmacy located amid three immigrant communities: the Portuguese to the west, always in conflict with the Italians in the north, and the Czech community on the east side.
+Despite their differences, there are two things that these groups share: the catholic church and the pharmacy.
+Ken, the owner, has trouble communicating with his clients and is quite mean to them.
+Someone once wrongfully suggested he was a drug pusher, and business has been going downhill ever since.
+Ken needs someone who can navigate cultures and has the patience to help these communities and Halima seems to be the only right candidate.

-The half-hour TV show follows five storylines that develop parallel to each other.
-As clients come in and out of the pharmacy, we see the insane situations that take place, and all the incredibly innovative ways in which Reeva deals with them.
-The TV experience introduces audiences to the rich and diverse universe of the Pharmacy.
+The episodes explore five storylines that evolve parallel to each other.
+As clients come in and out of the pharmacy, we see the insane situations that happen and the incredible ways in which Halima deals with them.